AlmirNeeto99/data-science-and-machine-learning/README.md

 # Data Science and Machine Learning

-This repo keeps the exercises for **UEFS - PGCC Computer Science Master - Data Science and Machine Learning Course**.
+This repository keeps the exercises for **UEFS - PGCC Computer Science Master - Data Science and Machine Learning Course**.

-The exercises, challenges and etc. we'll be added here.
+## Structure

+Each folder is an exercise, it can contain notebooks, markdown and PDF files containing answers.

+## Acknowledgments

+Thank to Professor Rodrigo Tripodi Calumby for giving us domain knowledge and pratical exercises.